13 Best Watches for 2026: What Experts Recommend

 - Frequently Asked Questions

-After careful analysis, the Seiko Prospex SRPL15 takes our top spot for best watch of 2025.
+After careful analysis, the Seiko Prospex SRPL15 takes our top spot for best watch for 2026.
 This isn’t the flashiest choice, but it delivers where it counts most.

 Why it wins: Unlike solar or quartz watches, this one runs on a tried-and-true automatic movement.
 The 4R35 caliber has 23 jewels, beats at 21,600 vibrations per hour, and holds a 41-hour power reserve — meaning it winds itself as you wear it but can also be wound manually.
 The hardlex crystal and stainless-steel case with black hard coating offer toughness, while the ISO-certified 200-meter water resistance makes it a real diver’s tool, not just a “diver-style” watch.